heal-research/HEAL.Attic/docs/Manual.md

   }
 ```

-We can then save objects of type `Person` to disk using the `ProtobufSerializer`.
+We can then save objects of type `Person` to a file using the `ProtoBufSerializer`.

 ```csharp
   public class Program {